 So can too much time spent on social media.
-Last year, a study published online by the journal Computers in Human Behavior showed that using multiple social media platforms increases the risk of anxiety and depression (multi-tasking and switching from one thing to another are associated with poorer attention, cognition and mood).
+In 2017, a study published online by the journal Computers in Human Behavior showed that using multiple social media platforms increases the risk of anxiety and depression (multi-tasking and switching from one thing to another are associated with poorer attention, cognition and mood).

 There’s also some evidence that what you eat may play a role in your ability to calm your mind.
 A 2015 study in the journal Psychiatry Research found that eating foods high in probiotics (pickles, kefir, sauerkraut) may protect against symptoms of social anxiety.
 And a 2011 U.S. study found that fare high in omega-3s (such as fatty fish) has been linked to lower anxiety.

 Find out more foods that can boost your mood.

 Although you can reduce—or even overcome—GAD, maintaining solid mental health remains a lifelong process.
 Mark Virgin, a 54-year-old lawyer in Vancouver, was diagnosed two years ago and sees his psychologist twice a year for checkups.
 “I still suffer from anxiety, but now I’m equipped with coping mechanisms,” he says.
 Virgin tries to meditate daily.
 He’s also reduced his coffee and alcohol consumption and stays committed to an exercise regimen.
 (Here’s what can happen when you start walking 10,000 steps a day.)